ryanelian/mitsu/README.md

 This allows the application to handle traffic from dozens to millions of users without any code changes.

-> **💡 Pro Tip:** With managed Kubernetes services like AWS EKS, you can enable Auto-Scaling (such as with Karpenter) that will automatically provision additional nodes when your cluster needs more capacity.
-This makes horizontal scaling truly "set it and forget it" - the system will scale both pods and infrastructure as needed.
+> **💡 Pro Tip:** With managed Kubernetes services like AWS EKS, you can enable Auto Mode or Karpenter that will automatically provision additional nodes when your cluster needs more capacity.
+This makes horizontal scaling truly "set it and forget it". the system will scale both pods and infrastructure as needed.

 ### Vertical Scaling